Boulton Paul Defiant: Air combat

 Luftwaffe fighters suffered losses when "bouncing" flights of Defiants from the rear, apparently mistaking them for Hurricanes.
 The German pilots were unaware of the Defiant's rear-firing armament and encountered concentrated defensive fire.
-The Luftwaffe changed tactics, to outmanoeuvre the Defiant and attack from below or dead ahead, where the turret guns offered no defence.
+The Luftwaffe changed tactics, to outmanoeuvre the Defiant and attack from below or dead ahead, where the turret guns could not bear and offered no defence.
 Defiant losses quickly mounted, particularly among the gunners, who were often unable to leave stricken aircraft.
-The additional weight of the turret and the second crewman plus the aerodynamic drag gave the Defiant a lower performance than conventional single-seat fighter aircraft.
+The additional weight and aerodynamic drag of the turret, and the weight of the gunner, gave the Defiant a lower performance than single-seat fighter aircraft.

 264 Squadron developed a counter against single-seat aircraft such as the Bf 109.
 By flying in an ever-descending Lufbery circle, Defiant crews sacrificed the advantage of height but eliminated the possibility of attack from underneath, while giving 360° of defensive fire.
 This tactic was used by 264 Squadron, but when the Defiants of 141 Sqn were committed to combat a few months later during the Battle of Britain, it chose to ignore their advice.
 On 19 July, seven out of nine 141 Squadron Defiants sent to cover a convoy off Folkestone were shot down by Bf 109s of JG 51, and the remaining two survived, one badly damaged, thanks only to the intervention of Hurricanes of 111 Sqn.
 The Hurricane pilots reported that the Defiants had shot down four Bf 109s.
-Although 264 Squadron claimed 48 kills in eight days over Dunkirk, the cost was high with 14 Defiants lost.
-Actual German losses were no more than 12–15 enemy aircraft; the turret's wide angle of fire meant that several Defiants could engage the same target at one time, leading to multiple claims.
+Although 264 Squadron claimed 48 kills in eight days over Dunkirk, the cost was high, with 14 Defiants lost.
+Actual German losses were no more than 12–15 enemy aircraft; the turret's wide angle of fire meant that several Defiants could engage the same target, leading to multiple claims.

 On 22 August, in response to an urgent demand for aircraft to defend Britain's airspace, 264 Squadron relocated to RAF Hornchurch, Essex, while also using RAF Manston as a forward base.
-On 24 August, nine Defiants of 264 scrambled from Manston to engage an incoming German force; in the ensuing engagement, three Ju 88s and a single Bf 109E were shot down for the loss of two Defiants.
-Later that same day, another cluster of bombers appeared and were engaged by seven Defiants that had been in the process of refuelling; three Ju 88s and two Bf 109Es were downed while one Defiant was in turn downed along with another damaged.
+On 24 August, nine Defiants of 264 scrambled from Manston to engage an incoming German force; in the ensuing engagement, three Ju 88s and one Bf 109E were shot down for the loss of two Defiants.
+Later that day, another cluster of bombers appeared and were engaged by seven Defiants that had been refuelling; three Ju 88s and two Bf 109Es were shot down, one Defiant was shot down, and one damaged.